-The ChromeDriver getting started guide wasn’t super helpful with it’s installation instructions, mainly because I was unfamiliar with including the ChromeDriver location in my PATH environment variable.
+The ChromeDriver getting started guide wasn’t super helpful with it’s installation instructions, mainly because I was unfamiliar with including the ChromeDriver location in my PATH environment variable (you have to help Chrome find the downloaded ChromeDriver).
 Don’t get me wrong, I’ve updated PATH variables on Windows for years but never on a Mac.
-In my search for more helpful instructions I came up with a more helpful and longer install guide for ChromeDriver.
+In my search for more helpful instructions I came up with a more helpful and revised install guide for ChromeDriver.

-- These instructions will help you create your own PATH to a unique folder on your Mac or copy the file to an existing PATH directory.
+The following instructions will help you create your own PATH to a unique folder on your Mac or copy the file to an existing PATH directory for ChromeDriver.

 - Open up Terminal